jebriggsy/UDR/README.md

 [![Build Status](https://travis-ci.org/LabAdvComp/UDR.svg?branch=master)](https://travis-ci.org/LabAdvComp/UDR)

-UDR is a wrapper around rsync that enables rsync to use UDT.
+UDR is a wrapper around rsync that enables rsync to use the UDP-based Data Transfer Protocol (UDT).

+This is a copy of the original UDR code, and adds an option to limit the bandwidth at the UDT layer.

 CONTENT
 -------